-Bottom Left: The system's 'timeline' feature be logged when complete so the fault is no longer flagged as requiring attention.
+Bottom Left: The system's 'timeline' feature enables users to keep track of faults and check for any escalation in severity.
+It also allows repairs to be logged when complete so the fault is no longer flagged as requiring attention.